canmet-energy/btap_batch/docs/building_options.md

 always be cheaper.
 Simlarly **epw_file** and **fdwr_set** are items you will not want more than one item for when using optimization.

-Here is a snippet of the input.yml file that will examine the NECB default as well as other conductance values for the exterior walls in the model.
+Here is a snippet example of the input.yml file that will examine the NECB default as well as other conductance values for the exterior walls in the model.
 ```yaml
   :ext_wall_cond: